Swedish Bikini Team: Other appearances

 The team appeared outside of the commercial campaign on several occasions including on the cover and a pictorial in Playboy and on a Married... with Children episode, "The Gas Station Show".
 They also had a non speaking appearance on a schooner on an episode of The Adventures of Mark and Brian, where Mark and Brian underwent US Coast Guard training and were attempting to impress the girls by being coasties and asking if they needed rescuing (to which their jet ski then embarrassingly capsizes).

 The team, played by different actresses, also starred in the video Never Say Never Mind: The Swedish Bikini Team with John Rhys-Davies.

 Team member Heather Elizabeth Parkhurst appeared on Ken Reid's TV Guidance Counselor podcast on April 22, 2015 and discussed the Swedish Bikini Team at length.

 In popular culture

 The idea of a "Swedish Bikini Team" has endured in popular culture, despite Sweden never fielding such a group.
 The movies Dumb and Dumber, Beerfest and Boat Trip include female Swedish teams, inspired by the originals.

-As late as 2022, serious coverage of the Russo-Ukrainian War included references to the fictional team.
-References continue to be made in other serious publications, suggesting an enduring vision of an idealized fictional male fantasy.